Rachit-Singh/Cipher-Suite/README.md

 <ol>
   <li>help : stuck anywhere? opens this README file in your favorite browser.
 (Defaults: Edge for Windows and Firefox for Linux)
   <li>e/d : encryption/decryption </li>
-  <li>c/v/h/kt/ct/r1/r2 : Caesar/Vernam/Hill/Keyless Transposition/Column Transposition/RSA (with personal public key)/RSA (for new key pairs)
+  <li>c/v/h/kt/ct/a1/a2/r1/r2 : Caesar/Vernam/Hill/Keyless Transposition/Column Transposition/AES (Your own key)/AES (random key)/RSA (with personal public key)/RSA (for new key pairs)
     <br> Provide key as the next argument.
-For RSA, provide key in the format (e, n) or (d, n) {with round brackets on}
+For RSA, provide key in the format (e, n) or (d, n) {without round brackets and any spaces in between}
   </li>
   <li>pz : create a password protected zip </li>
   <li>pk : password protect the key file </li>